In the guide

 - Customs Declaration Service (CDS).
 Similar to CHIEF / NES, this database will be the long-term replacement for the CHIEF / NES database.
 It is already in use for products moving between NI and GB

 Two switchover phases are planned, one for export and one for import.
 From the dates given below declarations must be made using CDS instead of CHIEF / NES:

 - export: 31 March 2023

-A journey log is a separate document that must accompany the consignment of farm livestock and unregistered horses.
+A journey log is a separate document that must accompany the consignment of farm livestock and unregistered horses (see below for more information on horses).
 This is in addition to all the other required documentation.
 Journey logs contain details such as the plan for the journey, place of departure, destination and transporter declaration.

 Poultry export can only be undertaken by members of the Poultry Health Scheme (PHS), unless exporting fewer than 20 birds or hatching eggs to the EU or NI.
 Some non-EU countries require PHS membership; exporters should check the EHC for details.Back to top